kitajchuk/popsiclepropaganda/README.md

 - `yarn start:src`

-The frontend is currently a [cra](https://create-react-app.dev) app.
-I'm considering ejecting and using [electron](https://github.com/electron/electron) so this can be Desktop software.
+The frontend is currently a [create-react-app](https://create-react-app.dev) frontend loaded via [electron](https://github.com/electron/electron) so this can be desktop software.
+Currently it is not a very robust electron implementation, however many good concepts can be lifted from [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) to make it better.
+The goal is to have minimal boilerplate overhead which is why we're not using a boilerplate like electron-react-boilerplate wholesale.

 ## Bin commands